Internship Abroad: Blog

 Olá, tudo bem?

-Hi, I’m Markus and this is my first post during my global internship program.
+Hi, I’m Markus and this is my first post during my internship in Brazil.
 I hope that I can share some of my experiences and give you more information about Deloitte’s GIP.

 How it all began

 After an informative kick-off workshop at the Deloitte office in Düsseldorf, all German internship candidates headed to their host countries.
 In my case the destination was Rio de Janeiro, Brazil.
 After quite a long flight with a layover in Paris, I finally arrived at my hotel in Rio at about 6:00 a.m.
 As you can see from the pictures, the hotel is located directly opposite the Copacabana and the views are pretty amazing.
 However, due to the jetlag and the long flight, I spent the first day getting familiar with the hotel and the surrounding area.

 First days in Rio

 The following day, two other interns from Spain and the US arrived.
 After getting to know each other at the hotel, we walked down the Copacabana and enjoyed the sunny weather at a bar.
 Unfortunately, we have not had the chance to go swimming yet but I am sure we will do that sooner or later.
 In the evening of my second day, we met one of our buddies and she showed us some bars and restaurants nearby.
 All in all, it was great start and we knew that we would have a lot of fun together this month.